FAR-Lab/Mobile_HRI_Lab_Hub/Lab5/Readme.md

 Now, let's controll over robot through some more intuitive ways.

 As you can see, it's pretty easy to control the wheels with python!
 However, it's not easy for us as humans to command a robot while thinking in terms of individual wheel velocity.
 If you are a gamer, you might be pretty familiar with controlling avatars with joystick controllers or keyboard keys (WASD).
-In today's lab, let's map joystick controller commands to wheel velocities in python, and you will never deal with python again.
+In today's lab, let's map joystick controller commands to wheel velocities in python.

 ## Prep